Britain's Cavendish wins Milano-Torino

 Nacer Bouhanni finished second, while Alexander Kristoff came third.

-Cavendish, who claims his 159th career win, crossed the finish line in a time of four hours and 31 minutes - 22 seconds in front of Team Arkea-Samsic's Bouhanni and Intermarche-Wanty-Gobert Materiaux's Kristoff.
+Cavendish, who claimed his 159th career win, crossed the finish line in a time of four hours and 31 minutes and 22 seconds.

 "I'm particularly happy.
-This is the perfect team for a one-day race," said Cavendish.
+This is the perfect team for a one-day race," said Cavendish, after winning the race from Magenta to Rivoli.

 "We never panicked.
 My team mates did a solid race for me.
 This is just incredible the way they've led me out.

+It was Cavendish's third win this year, but his first on European soil.

-"I like to win any race.
+He added: "I like to win any race.
 I've already won Milan-Sanremo.
 So now I have won Milano-Torino as well.

 "It's not always a race for sprinters, so I'm happy to have my name on the same record book as some great climbers."